mayant15/stamatics-pbr/README.md

 ## Week 7

-### Task 1: Iterative path tracing

-We saw the new path-based formulation of the integral and the incremental construction of paths. `PathIntegrator::trace_ray()` implements a recursive algorithm for the same.
-The first task is to convert it to an iterative function.
+The path-based formulation has been implemented, with paths being built incrementally.
+Sampling is now over a hemisphere since we're not really doing transparency right now, every material now has its own BRDF.

-### Task 2: Stratified sampling for the camera
+### Task: Stratified sampling for the camera

 The current implementation samples camera rays uniformly from a circlular region inside the active pixel.
 Implement [stratified sampling](https://www.pbr-book.org/3ed-2018/Sampling_and_Reconstruction/Stratified_Sampling) which subdivides this pixel and selects samples uniformly within those subdivisions.

 ### Result

 These images were generated with 4 bounces and samples-per-pixel 16, 128, 512 and 1024 respectively.
-These results were with no stratified sampling and a recursive tracing function.
+These results were with no stratified sampling.

 ![16](screenshots/out_16_spp.png)
 ![128](screenshots/out_128_spp.png)